Cold brewed coffee is typically made using coarse grounds because they're easier to strain and help keep sediment down during a long steep.

 4. Once done, discard the grounds and enjoy your delicious cold brew coffee!

-If you feel like your coffee grounds are super fine and are still in your cold brew, you can also opt to use a coffee filter, which is the way I’ve shown above.
+If you feel that your coffee grounds are extremely fine and still remain in your cold brew, you can also opt to use a coffee filter, as shown above.

-Rinse the coffee filter and place it in the designated coffee brewer (or pitcher and bind it with a rubber band), and slowly pour the cold brew coffee on top.
+Rinse the coffee filter and place it in the designated coffee brewer (or pitcher) and bind it with a rubber band.
+Slowly pour the cold brew coffee on top.

 Conclusion